So to give you a little background On ground school & if you have not read any of my previous post about phase 1 & 2 here you go:

 - As I say General Navigation is easy & Practice makes perfect.

 Solutions for challenging questions: Question & Solution (Click Here)

 RA is a subject where we learn how navigation is done based on radio stations & instruments.
 All we learn is the frequency & bandwidth it is allocated, the working principle, how to read the instruments and etc. Interesting subject and fun to learn.
 Focus more on GPS.

 - Area Navigation ( Mostly FMS & Modes very important)

 - FMS- The 6 pictures and modes and their details

 For Notes: Radio Navigation Notes Compiled (Click Here)

 FLIGHT PLANNING & MONITORING

-In flight planning I would suggest one thing which is don’t over-study.
-The questions in aviation exam are 75% harder compared to the real exam.
+In-flight planning, I would suggest one thing which is don’t over-study.
 I scored 89% in my license examination.